Many GOP Lawmakers Shrug Off Statehouse Mask-Wearing Rules

 “I don’t wear a mask when I am speaking, like most senators,” Sullivan responded, snapping that he would put the mask on but that “I don’t need your instruction.”

-Associated Press writers Sean Murphy, Summer Ballentine, Emily Wagster Pettus, Farnoush Amiri, Mark Scolforo, Mary Clare Jalonick and Kimberlee Kruesi contributed to this report.
+Associated Press writers Sean Murphy in Oklahoma City, Summer Ballentine in Columbia, Missouri, Emily Wagster Pettus in Jackson, Mississippi, Farnoush Amiri in Columbus, Ohio, Mark Scolforo in Harrisburg, Pennsylvania, Mary Clare Jalonick in Washington, D.C., and Kimberlee Kruesi in Nashville, Tennessee, contributed to this report.